-Administration Proposals and Budget Reconciliation.
-The Administration re-introduced a proposal for tighter payment limits in its FY2007 budget request in February 2006, the same payment limits proposal as in the FY2006 budget request.
-The Administration estimates savings of \$200 million in FY2007 and \$845 million over five years from its payment limits plan.6 The proposal sets a combined cap of \$250,000, includes commodity certificates and loan forfeiture under the limits, eliminates the three-entity rule, and applies the limits to the dairy program (Table 1).
+Administration Proposals.
+The Administration proposed tighter payment limits in its FY2007 budget request in February 2006.
+An identical proposal accompanied the FY2006 budget request.
+The Administration estimated savings of \$200 million in FY2007 and \$845 million over five years from its payment limits plan.8 The proposal set a combined cap of \$250,000, included commodity certificates and loan forfeiture under the limits, eliminated the three-entity rule, and applied limits to the dairy program (Table 1).